 Bostik's V60 white glazing silicone is used by a number of the major caravan manufactures in Australia for sealing the outsides of their caravans.
 In some cases, it has been re-packaged and sold as Caravan Sealant.

-For the most part, a caravans outer shell is sealed using Neutral cure Silicone.
 The ACETIC silicones release acid while curing, and while it gives superior bonding to certain surfaces like ceramic and glass, it can cause corrosion to the painted and powdercoated surface and soft metals like the aluminium.
 We do NOT recommend ACETIC for Caravan and motorhome sealing

 Not recommended for doors and windows - see foam tape